Vietnam

 Originating from China, Hainanese chicken rice is a staple across Southeast Asia, but in Hoi An, it takes on a unique flair.
 Known locally as Cơm Gà or Com Ga, this dish is crafted with top-quality rice and farm-raised chickens, reflecting the region’s commitment to fresh, high-quality ingredients.

 What makes Hoi An’s version stand out is its distinctive preparation.
-The rice is cooked in a blend of pandan leaves, chicken stock, and turmeric in wood-fired clay ovens, giving it a pale yellow color and rich flavor.
-Each plate of Com Ga comes with a small bowl of clear soup, dipping sauces, and pickled green chilies.
+The rice is cooked in a blend of pandan leaves, chicken stock, and turmeric in wood-fired clay ovens, giving it a pale yellow colour and rich flavour.
+Each plate of Com Ga comes with a small bowl of clear soup, dipping sauces, and pickled green chillies.

 True to Vietnamese cuisine, it also includes fresh greens and herbs on the side.